-Often the dedication these institutions display in meeting their students’ varied learning experience needs in turn leads to academic innovation — something that the faculty and staff at Centralia College in Washington state has embraced wholeheartedly.
+Often the dedication these institutions display in meeting their students’ varied learning experience needs, in turn, leads to academic innovation — something that the faculty and staff at Centralia College in Washington state have embraced wholeheartedly.

 By deploying lecture capture and integrated educational technologies, Centralia’s instructors have internalized the ethos of the community college to expand opportunities to the widest possible group of students.

 Centralia College’s educational technology staff blogs about their institution’s ongoing experience using Panopto to achieve their goals, highlighting innovative uses of campus technology in the classroom and beyond.

 Students come to Centralia College for a wide range of needs from completing their GED to getting the training they need to enter or re-enter the workforce in a particular field.
 While about 25% of Centralia’s students are full time, many more are attending school part-time.
 Students are frequently balancing their education with family obligations and full-time employment.
 For these students, flexibility is key.

 Before the introduction of eLearning, Centralia College had already designed their school to reduce or eliminate as many barriers to entry as possible.
 They did this by keeping costs low, having classes that begin at several times throughout the year, and keeping admissions open to anyone with a high school diploma or GED.